 Vaccine Safety and Effectiveness

-Clinical trials for the Pfizer COVID-19 vaccine involved 42,000 people and showed that the vaccine is more than 95% effective in preventing COVID-19 with no serious safety concerns.
-Side effects reported in the Pfizer clinical trials include a sore arm at the injection site, fatigue, headache, chills and fever.
-While side effects from the Pfizer COVID-19 vaccine are higher than for a typical flu vaccine, they are lower in many ways than side effects from the leading vaccine to prevent shingles.
+Clinical trials involving tens of thousands of people for each vaccine have shown that the vaccines are extremely effective in preventing serious illness from COVID-19 with no serious safety concerns.
+Side effects reported include a sore arm at the injection site, fatigue, headache, chills and fever.
+While side effects are sometimes higher than for a typical flu vaccine, they are lower in many ways than side effects from the leading vaccine to prevent shingles.